 You’ve definitely heard of these ten famous myths and legends from Irish folklore!
 Which is your favourite of these famous Irish legends?

 Mythology and Ireland go hand in hand.
-Irish storytelling has been a staple of our culture since the dawn of time, with songs, tales, and limericks spreading the world as the Irish emigrated.
+The Irish tradition of storytelling has been a staple of our popular culture since the dawn of time.

 10. The fairies – living all around us